fwupd/fwupd/plugins/thunderbolt/README.md

 The daemon will decompress the cabinet archive and extract a firmware blob in an unspecified binary file format, with vendor specific header.

+This plugin supports the following protocol ID:

+ * com.intel.thunderbolt

 GUID Generation
 ---------------